ziplarson/web/README.md

 All components communicate via a `RESTful` protocol.

-Each `RESTful` service is implemented in node.js/express.
+When possible, a `RESTful` service is implemented in node.js/express.
 Clients are implemented in `HTML5/CSS3/Javascript/Angularjs`.
-For more sophisticated search and analytics, services will be provided in Scala/Finnagle.
+For more sophisticated search and analytics, services will be provided in Scala/Finnagle and SOLR (simply because nodejs doesn't have good implementations of some needed libraries).

 We consider DBs as plugins.
-Initially, the reference implementation uses `MongoDB` because it helps to do rapid development, though for production reasons we will probably move to `HBase` or `Cassandra` within a few months.
+Initially, the reference implementation uses `MongoDB` because it helps to do rapid development, though for production reasons we will move to `HBase` or `Cassandra` within a few months.

-Most of the features implemented here are still experimental and the system is not intended to be used in production environments.
+Most of the features implemented here are work-in-progress and until the version 0.1.0 release the system is not intended to be used in production environments.
 However, it is available in this open Github repository to provide transparency to and facilitate communication with collaborators.